 -ff defines the FT function for which the FT profile can be used.
-With the exception of c, these letters can be combined in any way (fm, fm, fm,
+With the exception of c, these letters can be combined in any way (tm, mt, mr, ...). c must not be combined with other values.

 - t (transfer) The FT profile can be used for the file transfer functions "Transfer files", "Display file attributes", and "Delete files". - m (modify file attributes) The FT profile can be used for the file transfer functions "Display file attributes" and "Modify file attributes". - p (processing) The FT profile can be used for the file transfer functions "File Preprocessing" or "File Postprocessing".
 The FT function "Transfer files" must also be permitted.